FluBBaOfWard/S8DS/README.md

 # S8DS V1.1.7

-This is a SEGA 8Bit emulator for the NDS, it support the following systems:
+This is a SEGA 8Bit emulator for the Nintendo DS(i)/3DS, it support the following systems:

 	SEGA SG-1000 / SG-1000 II
 	SEGA SC-3000